-Iron mordant for use to colour protein fibres (wool, hair and silks) with natural dyes.
+Iron mordant is used to colour protein fibres (wool, hair and silks) with natural dyes.

 Iron mordant links chemically with the fibre and creates attachment points which bond with the colourant from natural dyes creating light and wash fast colours.
 It alters the colour obtained from dye plants (depending on the plant used) darkening the colour, known as ‘saddening’, yellows towards orange, reds to brown and purples to black.
 We encourage experimentation and recommend careful record keeping to help reproduce colours in future dye sessions.